guycalledavinash/multistage-docker/README.md

 In multi stage build, the binary is borrowed in the dockerfile

-Here is a difference between two dockerfiles, where one is built with multistage build and other is single.
+Here is a difference between two dockerfiles, where one is built using multi-stage build, and the other with single-stage.

 ![file](https://github.com/guycalledavinash/multistage-docker/assets/90386560/2bdeddd3-c780-4f68-b3f0-96f2b43e0ecb)